ale94mleon/moldrug/docs/source/api.rst

 Input data
 ----------

-Currently, MolDrug only accepts valid RDKit SMILES and valid pdbqt files that will be processed by Vina.
+Currently, MolDrug only accepts valid RDKit molecules and valid pdbqt files that will be processed by Vina.

 The idea